bartvw/FacebookCanvasAppBundle/README.md

     imports:
         - { resource: "../../vendor/bundles/Caefer/FacebookCanvasAppBundle/Resources/config/firewall.yml" }

-In the same file add access control patterns as it first your requirements.
-Note that these match from the top.
+In your `app/config/security.yml` (or `config.yml` if you want) add access control patterns as it first your requirements.
+> Note that these match from the top.

     security:
         access_control: